 In the RCMP’s daily update yesterday, Chief Superintendent John Brewer said, “The destruction of the roads with these massive trenches being dug up by protesters, as well as the piles of garbage being scattered is appalling.”

 “For people who claim to be stewards of the land, they have certainly created severe environmental damages to these grounds, which will take great efforts to clean up,” he adds.

-In the RCMP’s daily update, a total of 23 individuals were arrested.
+According to RCMP, a total of 23 individuals were arrested.
 10 of whom RCMP said were breaching the injunction and later released in Lake Cowichan after signing release conditions.

-When asked, spokesperson Sergeant Chris Manseau of the RCMP told Victoria Buzz that the names and occupations of persons arrested is a breach of privacy, regardless of whether or not that person is a member of the media.
+When asked, spokesperson Sgt.
+Chris Manseau of the RCMP told Victoria Buzz that the names and occupations of persons arrested is a breach of privacy, regardless of whether or not that person is a member of the media.

 “We understand that an individual taking pictures among those about to be arrested (now known to be a photographer with Victoria Buzz, Colin Smith), did not move or comply with police directions, which were provided at least six times.”
 Manseau said.

 “It is important to note that regardless of the individuals intentions or occupation, listening and adhering to police direction during active enforcement is required.”

 Sgt.
 Manseau added that enforcement actions, like this incident, are documented by body worn cameras.

 RCMP have made it clear that there are no conditions that would limit his re-entry into the injunction area.